p4535992/foundryvtt-additional-icons/README.md

 - Extract the Licensed Asset or Derivative Works and use them outside of the relevant End Product.
 - Use or/and incorporated the Licensed Asset or Derivative Works into a logo, service mark or trademark.
 - Purchaser may not use the Licensed Asset or Derivative Works in End Product containing models and/or property in a manner that is unlawful, harmful, abusive, racially or ethnically offensive, defamatory, deceptive, infringing, invasive of personal privacy or publicity rights, harassing, humiliating to other people, libelous, obscene, threatening, profane, or promotes racism, bigotry, hatred or physical harm of any kind against any group or individual, or is otherwise objectionable.

+### SVG Icons from Game-Icons.net

+The dnd5e system for Foundry Virtual Tabletop includes icon artwork licensed from Game-icons.net under the Creative Commons license.
+These icons are packaged with and provided for use in the dnd5e system under their respective licenses, as noted below.

+/svg/hit-points.svg - "Heart plus" by Zeromancer under CC0 PDD
+/svg/item-grant.svg - "White book" by Willdabeast under CC BY 3.0 /svg/scale-value.svg - "Dice target" by Delapouite under CC BY 3.0

+### CODE

 This package is under an [MIT license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).